hpe-storage/scod/docs/ezmeral_container_platform/install.md

 # Introduction

 HPE Ezmeral Container Platform deploys and manages open source upstream Kubernetes clusters through its management console.
 It's also capable of importing foreign Kubernetes clusters.
-This guide describes the necessary steps to perform for a successful deployment of HPE CSI Driver for Kubernetes on HPE Ezmeral managed clusters.
+This guide describes the necessary steps to perform a successful deployment of the HPE CSI Driver for Kubernetes on HPE Ezmeral managed clusters.

 ## Prerequisites